soulspace-org/math.core/README.md

 The math.core library contains core mathematical functions and algorithms for Clojure and Clojurescript.

-math.core contains wrappers for the functions in Java Math and additional functions for e.g. statistics, probability, geometry, trigonometry.
+math.core contains wrappers for the functions in Java Math and additional functions for e.g. statistics, probability, geometry and trigonometry.
 It contains implementations of complex, quaternion and octonion numbers, too.

 ![Clojars Version](https://img.shields.io/clojars/v/org.soulspace.clj/math.core)